HSF/hsf.github.io/_gsocproposals/2022/proposal_DEEPLENSE4.md

 ## Description

-Total project length: 175 hours.

 Strong gravitational lensing is a promising probe of the substructure of dark matter to better understand its underlying nature.
 Deep learning methods have the potential to accurately identify images containing substructure, and differentiate [WIMP](https://en.wikipedia.org/wiki/Weakly_interacting_massive_particles) particle dark matter from other well motivated models, including vortex substructure of dark matter condensates and superfluids.

 This project will focus on further development of the DeepLense pipeline that combines state-of-the art of deep learning models with strong lensing simulations based on [lenstronomy](https://lenstronomy.readthedocs.io/en/latest/).
 The focus of this project is using transformers (e.g. vision transformers) to augment the performence of DeepLense algorithms (e.g. classification and regression).

+## Duration

+Total project length: 175 hours.

 ## Task ideas
  * Expand the DeepLense functionality to include vision transformers suitable for computer vision tasks applicable to DeepLense data